allanstocco/smithandbrown/README.md

 I call this the S&B Inventory System.
 Users will be able to signup an account once allowed throught Django Admin System.

 Particularly, taking advantage of this last project as a free theme, I joined my needs, as I work in a Carpentry Workshop and one of my responsibilities is to receive and order products, in addition to controlling and organizing the stock, keeping it up to date.
+My first thought was to make a tool that could help me with these tasks on a daily basis.

 So with that said, the purpose of the app is actually a daily tool for my personal use in controlling these tasks.
 However, I will continue to implement and update this app as the main objective will be to deploy the application and be able to register the products with photos, their respective codes and reference numbers by mobile.